 The geoprocessing tools you run are logged and saved with your project.
-You can view detailed information about each tool that was run and reopen them with the same settings you previously used.
-The geoprocessing history will help you be more productive and allow you to better understand the processes that created the layers in your map.
+You can view detailed information about each tool that was run and reopen the tool with the same settings you previously used.
+Geoprocessing history will help you be more productive and allow you to better understand the processes that created the data and layers in your project.

 When you run any geoprocessing tool, an entry is added under Geoprocessing in the History pane.
 Open the History pane by clicking the History button in the Analysis ribbon tab's Geoprocessing group.

-The geoprocessing history entry maintains detailed information about the tool, such as
+Each history entry maintains detailed information about the tool, including the following:

-- The inputs, outputs, and other parameter settings
+- The tool input, output, and other parameter settings.

-- Hyperlinks to output reports or files, such as PDF or HTML documents, which will open in your default system application
+- Links to output reports or files, such as PDF or HTML documents.
+When clicked, these files will open in your default system application for the file type.

-If you open the project at a later time to continue your work, all of the geoprocessing tools you previously ran in the project will be available for review.
-You can easily reopen and run any of the tools in the history by double-clicking the entry.
-If you do not want the geoprocessing history maintained with a project, you can remove it.
-To remove individual history entries, right-click an entry and select Remove.
-To clear all of the geoprocessing history or entries with errors, right-click the Geoprocessing History node and select Clear History or Remove Items With Errors.
+If you open the project at a later time to continue your work, all of the geoprocessing tools you previously ran in the project will be available to review in geoprocessing history.
+You can easily reopen and run any of the tools in the history by double-clicking the entry, or right-click and select Open.

 Automate your geoprocessing work

-- Right-click any geoprocessing history entry and select Copy Python command to copy the geoprocessing tool command with all parameter settings as a Python snippet which can be inserted into a script or the Python window.
+- Right-click any geoprocessing history entry and select Copy Python command to copy the geoprocessing tool command as a Python snippet.
+Learn more about running geoprocessing tools in Python

 Share your analysis

-Geoprocessing history plays an integral role when sharing your analysis as either a geoprocessing package or a web tool.
+Geoprocessing history plays a key role when sharing your analysis as either a geoprocessing package or a web tool.
 Any analysis you wish to share must first have been run successfully and logged in your geoprocessing history.

 There are two geoprocessing options that control how the geoprocessing tools you run are logged.